noiname11-c/VCF/README.md

 | Evaluation and statistical analysis | Planned for public release | `models/evaluate.py`, `models/metric_and_visualization.py`|

 YDFID-1 is provided by the Zhang Hongwei Artificial Intelligence Research Group at Xi'an Polytechnic University.
 Request **version 1** following the provider's instructions.
 Its original image archive and masks are not included in this repository.
 The provider's page also describes later versions; they must not be substituted for the version used in this study.

-MVTec-AD and VisA should be obtained from their original providers: [MVTEC_OFFICIAL_DATA_URL] and [VISA_OFFICIAL_DATA_URL].
-The fixed manifests identify the actual samples and their roles in our experiments.
-Dataset access terms are separate from the software license.